 ^{}We would like to thank Rui Castro and Nour Meddahi for many helpful discussions, and Jeff Wooldridge for suggesting the logit example.
-In addition, we are grateful to numerous seminar participants and to three anonymous referees and a co-editor for many valuable suggestions.
+In addition, we are grateful to numerous seminar participants and to two anonymous referees for many valuable suggestions.